fastapi/typer/docs/tutorial/parameter-types/path.md

 Usage: main.py [OPTIONS]
 Try "main.py --help" for help.

-Error: Invalid value for "--config": File "./" is a directory.
+Error: Invalid value for '--config': File './' is a directory.
 ```

 </div>